brian-team/brian2/docs_sphinx/user/input.rst

 using the techniques mentioned below (formulating rates as equations or referring to a timed array).
 In the future, the implementation of `PoissonGroup` will change to a more efficient spike generation mechanism, based on the calculation of inter-spike intervals.
-Note that, as can seen in its equivalent `NeuronGroup` formulation, a `PoissonGroup` does not work for high rates where more than one spike might fall into a single timestep.
+Note that, as can be seen in its equivalent `NeuronGroup` formulation, a `PoissonGroup` does not work for high rates where more than one spike might fall into a single timestep.
 Use several units with lower rates in this case (e.g. use ``PoissonGroup(10, 1000*Hz)`` instead of